HypeMC/loggable-command-bundle/README.md

 }
 ```

-### PHP 8 attribute
+### `#[LoggableOutput]` attribute

-The default configuration can be overridden for each individual command or message handler by using the `LoggableOutput`
+The default configuration can be overridden for each individual command or message handler by using the
-[PHP attribute](https://www.php.net/manual/en/language.attributes.overview.php).
-Among other things, it allows you to
+`#[LoggableOutput]` attribute.
+Among other things, it allows you to change which Monolog file handler is used by the
-change which Monolog file handler is used by the output logger.
+output logger.

 ```php
 namespace App;